Living with a chronic illness

 This can help if:

-- you or someone you know has been diagnosed with a chronic illness
+you or someone you know has been diagnosed with a chronic illness

-- you want to know more about living with a chronic illness
+you want to know more about living with a chronic illness

-- you are looking for some strategies for making life with chronic illness a bit easier.
+you are looking for some strategies for making life with chronic illness a bit easier.

 What is a chronic illness?

 A chronic illness is any medical condition that lasts a long time.
 Some chronic illnesses get worse over time, and others come and go over months or years.
 There are lots of different chronic illnesses, and each has different causes and symptoms.
-Some examples are:

 Finding out you have a chronic illness

 Depending on the condition, chances are you'll have to make some adjustments to your lifestyle to manage the symptoms.
-Whatever you’re suffering from, there are some lifestyle changes you can make that will keep you healthier:

-- Cut down on alcohol and other drugs.
+Cut down on alcohol and other drugs.

-- Research foods and diets that will alleviate your symptoms.
+Research foods and diets that will alleviate your symptoms.

-- Learn about exercises that can help.
+Learn about exercises that can help.

-- Find a GP you feel comfortable with and can trust, who can arrange your specialist appointments and help you keep on top of your symptoms and medications.
+Find a GP you feel comfortable with and can trust, who can arrange your specialist appointments and help you keep on top of your symptoms and medications.

-Understanding your illness
+Understanding your chronic condition

-It’s vital to learn about your illness.
+It’s vital to learn about your chronic illness.
 By getting to know and understand what is happening in your body, you’ll feel more in control and be able to make informed decisions regarding your own care.

-- Do research – use credible websites (ones ending in .gov or .org are usually reputable) to learn about what the illness is doing to your body, and how different treatments work.
+Do research – use credible websites (ones ending in .gov or .org are usually reputable) to learn about what the illness is doing to your body, and how different treatments work.

-- Talk to other people with your illness, either face-to-face or via online support groups – you’ll find there’s a lot you can do to support each other!
+Talk to other people with your illness, either face-to-face or via online support groups – you’ll find there’s a lot you can do to support each other!

-- Don’t be too hard on yourself – adjusting to any life change is hard and takes time.
+Don’t be too hard on yourself – adjusting to any life change is hard and takes time.
 There will be days when you push yourself and feel worse for it, and times you feel low because you’ve missed out on something.
 Talk to a trusted friend or psychologist if you’re finding the adjustment tough.

-Helping others understand your illness
+Helping others understand your chronic illness

 It might feel difficult to talk about your illness with others.
 Often they won’t understand what it means, why it has happened, or why you can’t do everything you used to do.
 Who you talk to about your chronic illness is totally up to you.
 Don’t feel pressured to go into details with people you aren’t comfortable talking to.